 Course Cost: £80 / £350

-This course acts as an entry to the qualification for those coaches who are currently coaching 15-a-side rugby, but have not been involved in coaching children's rugby union.
-This youth variation will qualify you to coach and referee the 15-a-side game, gaining a Referee Level 1 certificate in the process.
+This course acts as an entry qualification for coaches who are currently coaching youth rugby and will also include content on refereeing the 15-a-side game.
 Through your work you will be better able to develop core technical and tactical skills and core values in your players in an active, purposeful, enjoyable and safe environment.

 Please note, coaches do NOT need to complete the UKCC Level 1 qualification prior to this course.